Click here to view related articles.

 Display Unpublished Fields: Fields that you have made invisible to the Details view of a calendar entry.
 For instance, it is not uncommon for institutions to hide the Event State from the details view.
 Those hidden fields will turn up over time in this drop-down list where you can selectively add them to future calendars.

 Featured Event Field: The name of the event custom attribute created in both 25Live System Settings and 25Live Publisher.
-To see how to create the Featured Event field in 25Live Publisher, visit Featured Events in 25Live Pro and 25Live Publisher.
+To see how to create the Featured Event field in 25Live Publisher, visit Featured Events in 25Live and 25Live Publisher.

 Enabling this functionality is key to featuring events on Promotional spuds as well as controlling for special formatting of calendar entries on the Classic Table, List, and Tile calendar views.